 - new rules for rests and breaks for drivers when journeys involve transport by ferry or by rail

-- A new requirement to keep a full record of all other work
+- a new necessity to keep a full record of all other work

 If you are an operator or driver, you should review the changes to the current rules - EUR-Lex website and prepare to comply.

 Tachographs can only be fitted, checked, repaired and calibrated by a tachograph centre approved by the DVA.
 A list of approved tachograph centres where you can have your tachograph fitted, checked, repaired and calibrated is available below: